Highland High School (Medina, Ohio): Athletics

-In December 2013, after many years of planning, the Highland Board of Education revealed plans for a new athletic complex.
-This complex includes a football stadium featuring a turf field, eight lane track, locker room facilities, multiple restroom facilities, multiple food vending facilities, a video scoreboard, and seating for 5,000 people.
-The complex also features tennis courts, and additional parking areas.
+In August 2015, Highland High School built a new athletic complex.
+This complex includes a football stadium featuring a turf field, eight lane track, locker room facilities, multiple restroom facilities, multiple food vending facilities, a video scoreboard, and seating for 5,000 people, as well as tennis courts, and additional parking areas.
 The stadium was constructed on land that was being used as a practice field for the marching band, and the tennis courts were constructed west of the new stadium where a wooded area was previously.
 This project is projected to cost seven to eight million dollars with most of the funding coming from private sources.
-The complex was completed in August 2015.

-The final varsity football game was played at the original Highland Stadium located at Highland Middle School on October 17, 2014, against Revere High School.
-The game resulted in a 24–10 victory for Highland and included a number of special events.
-Since 2015, this stadium is used for the practices of several sports programs and for middle school sports home games.